Key Mass Save® Updates for 2025

 The SMI is scaled based on household size.
 Here's how it looks for fiscal year 2024-2025:

-- Determine 60% of SMI (a common baseline used in programs):
+1. Determine 60% of SMI (a common baseline used in programs):

-- Household of 1: $49,196
+• Household of 1: $49,196

-- Household of 2: $64,333
+• Household of 2: $64,333

-- Household of 3: $79,470
+• Household of 3: $79,470

-- Household of 4: $94,608
+• Household of 4: $94,608

-- Calculate the top of the SMI bracket to your household amount:
+2. Calculate the top of the SMI bracket to your household amount:

-- In order to qualify for the first HEAT loan bracket and receive 0% interest financing your household would need to be at or below the following
+• Multiply each SMI baseline value by 1.35 to estimate the threshold.
+In order to qualify for the 7 yr HEAT loan bracket and receive 0% interest financing your total household income would need to be at or below the following:

-- Household of 1: $66,414
+• Household of 1: $66,414

-- Household of 2: $86,849
+• Household of 2: $86,849

-- Household of 3: $107,284
+• Household of 3: $107,284

-- Household of 4: $127,720
+• Household of 4: $127,720

-- Households earning 135%-300% SMI: For a 2 person household the income maximum to fit this bracket would be $86K.
-A 2 person households making less than $86K per year would continue to qualify for 7-year 0% interest terms.
-Limited to 5-year terms, 0% interest.
+• Households earning 135%-300% SMI: For a 2 person household, the income to fit this bracket would be from $86K to $192K.
+A household in this income bracket would be limited to 5-year terms, 0% interest.
+The monthly cost increase will be 40%.

-What these rebate changes mean for homeowners
+What all these 2025 Mass Save Rebate changes means for homeowners

-- Loans will be less affordable: The reduction in HEAT Loan terms means that upfront affordability will become a bigger factor for most households, especially those outside the 81%-135% SMI bracket.
+• Loans will be less affordable: The reduction in HEAT Loan terms means that upfront affordability will become a bigger factor for most households, especially those outside the 81%-135% SMI bracket.

-- Act now if you’re ready: With rebate amounts set to decrease in 2026 and beyond, 2025 is the best year to capitalize on the highest incentives.
+• Act now if you’re ready: With rebate amounts set to decrease in 2026 and beyond, 2025 is the best year to capitalize on the highest incentives.

 Why switch to a heat pump?